-19. Monitoring quality
+17. Monitoring quality

-- 19.1 The relationships, sex and health education subject leader is responsible for monitoring the quality of teaching and learning for the subjects.
+- 17.1 The wellbeing and relationships, sex and health education subject leader is responsible for monitoring the quality of teaching and learning for the subjects.

-- 19.2 The relationships, sex and health education subject leader will conduct subject assessments on an annual basis, which will include a mixture of the following:
+- 17.2 The wellbeing and relationships, sex and health education subject leader will conduct subject assessments on an annual basis, which will include a mixture of the following:

-- Self-evaluations

-- Lesson observations

-- Topic feedback forms

 - Learning walks

 - Work scrutiny

 - Lesson planning scrutiny

+- Pupil Voice

+- Discussion with teachers

-- 19.3 The relationships, sex and health education subject leader will create annual subject reports for the headteacher and governing board to report on the quality of the subjects.
+- 17.3 The wellbeing and relationships, sex and health education subject leader will create annual subject reports for the headteacher and governing board to report on the quality of the subjects.

-- 19.4 The relationships, sex and health education subject leader will work regularly and consistently with the headteacher and RSHE link governor, e.g. through termly review meetings, to evaluate the effectiveness of the subjects and implement any changes.

-20. Monitoring and review
+18. Monitoring and review

-- 20.1 This policy will be reviewed on an annual basis by the relationships, sex and health education subject leader and headteacher.
-The next scheduled review date for this policy is September 2021. - 20.2 This policy will also be reviewed in light of any changes to statutory guidance, feedback from parents, staff or pupils, and issues in the school or local area that may need addressing. - 20.3 The governing body is responsible for approving this policy. - 20.4 Any changes made to this policy will be communicated to all staff, parents and, where necessary, pupils.
+- 18.1 This policy will be reviewed on an annual basis by the Deputy CEO. - 18.2 This policy will also be reviewed in light of any changes to statutory guidance, feedback from parents, staff or pupils, and issues in the school or local area that may need addressing. - 18.4 Any changes made to this policy will be communicated to all staff, parents and, where necessary, pupils.